 PRTY, PRTYQ Investors Have Opportunity to Lead Party City Holdco Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-18, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Party City Holdco Inc. ("Party City" or the "Company") (NYSE: PRTY; OTC: PRTYQ).
+BENSALEM, Pa., Aug.
+23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Party City Holdco Inc. ("Party City" or the "Company") (NYSE: PRTY; OTC: PRTYQ).

 Class Period: November 8, 2022 – June 9, 2023